jinpower1998/microk8s-homelab/README.md

 ### Run the Playbook

-#### Locally
+#### Locally:

-If you simply want to deploy a single-node cluster locally:
+If you simply want to deploy a single-node cluster locally

 ```
 ansible-playbook  --connection=local --inventory 127.0.0.1,  ansible/site.yaml --ask-become-pass